lub90/ct-pass-store/extension/README.md

 - Add comments
 - Add public/procted etc. to the different functions in each class
 - Add tests
+- Make the rights confirmation step check, that the rights were assigned properly

+- Add types etc. to Extension data and synchronize with https://github.com/bensteUEM/ct-events-load/blob/ede2d1dad12d30ce182656365ac4f4bfe476f340/src/persistance.ts#L1:L205

+## Bugs

+Schema Setting suddenly, stopped to work...
+I always receive a return { data: null } value as a return, even if the data is set correctly...

 # ChurchTools Extension Boilerplate